Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Note that the parentheses are mandatory and that nothing goes between the right parenthesis and the loop body.
 (Some languages require the word `do`.)

 When a `while` statement is executed, the controlling expression is evaluated first.
 If its value is nonzero (true), the loop body is executed and the expression is tested again.
-The process continues in this fashion—first testing the controlling expression, then executing the loop body—until the controlling expression eventually has the value zero.
+The process continues in this fashion --- first testing the controlling expression, then executing the loop body --- until the controlling expression eventually has the value zero.

 The following example uses a `while` statement to compute the smallest power of 2 that is greater than or equal to a number `n`: